jinghuazhao/Mixed-Models/README.md

 3. Additional aspect (**[GxE](GxE)**) deals with GxE interaction via both frequentist and Bayesian approaches.

-The issues and their solutions are generic and have implications in assessing SNP-trait association including prediction and Mendelian randomisation analysis, given that increasing number of variants are identified with between-popuation fluctuations.
+The issues addressed are generic and have implications in assessing SNP-trait association including prediction and Mendelian randomisation analysis, given that increasing number of variants are identified with between-popuation fluctuations.
 These variants are often collectively used for these purposes via polygenic risk scores.